localminimum/R-net/README.md

 Training with full SQuAD dataset is currently a work in progress.

 The dataset used for this task is Stanford Question Answering Dataset (https://rajpurkar.github.io/SQuAD-explorer/).
+Pretrained GloVe embeddings are used for both words (https://nlp.stanford.edu/projects/glove/) and characters (https://github.com/minimaxir/char-embeddings/blob/master/glove.840B.300d-char.txt).

 ## Requirements
   * NumPy